Gaps resulting from lost teeth can cause discomfort and embarrassment. They can also leave you vulnerable to other health issues.

 Sedation Can Help You Feel at Ease

 Many patients are apprehensive about the surgical portion of treatment.
-However, you can rest assured that we will help you feel comfortable and at ease throughout your appointment.
+However, you can rest assured that the team at Dowell Dental Group will help you feel comfortable and at ease throughout your appointment.
 Before the procedure, we can administer a local anesthetic which will numb the treatment area.
 Additionally, we can provide oral conscious sedation to ensure your comfort.
 If you have been prescribed an oral sedative, your doctor will instruct you to take this pill either the night before or 30 minutes to one hour prior to surgery.

 What is a Dental Implant?